 Autumn in Reykjavík

 Autumn is the perfect time to visit Reykjavík.
-It starts late August and stays until late October or early November.
-Icelandic nature is amazingly beautiful and colourful at this time of year, with rainbows, red and gold leaves against a dazzling blue sky, wild mushrooms, and abundance of tasty berries that sweeten up our daily lives.
+It starts in late August and stays until late October or early November.
+Icelandic nature is amazingly beautiful and colorful at this time of year, with rainbows, red and gold leaves against a dazzling blue sky, wild mushrooms, and an abundance of tasty berries that sweeten up our daily lives.
 And although there is no frost yet, there is definitely a shiver of crispness in the air with great opportunities to see the dances of the elusive Northern Lights.

-Furthermore the city comes to life with big festivals like the Reykjavík International Film Festival and the popular music festival Iceland Airwaves.
+Furthermore, the city comes to life with big festivals like the Reykjavík International Film Festival and the popular music festival Iceland Airwaves.

 Whatever you plan on doing in the city don't forget to save money by investing in the Reykjavík City Card.
 This city pass gives you access to our public transport system, swimming pools, many of our cultural institutions and more.